Statistical hyperbolicity for harmonic measure: Derivation of the Thickness and Separation Properties

-satisfy $h(E^{(2)}_n)\to 0$ as $n\to \infty$ for all $c>0$.
-As $D$ increases, the value inside the expectation converges point-wise to $0$.
-Hence, by the dominated convergence theorem where we are dominating by $d_{\teich}(x,gx)$, if $D$ is large enough, $C$ is small.
+As $D$ tends to infinity, the random variable $b_i^D$ converges to zero point-wise.
+By the dominated convergence theorem where we are dominating by $d_{\teich}(x,gx)$, we get that if $D$ is large enough, then the expectation $C$ is small.

 Assume $\omega$ is in the complement of both $E^{(1)}_n$ and $E^{(2)}_n$.
 Then,

 and, by the same reasoning,

 This implies